top of page

 6. We're going to highlight some of the parts of the Sermon on the Mount right here, embracing and just soaking it in, just like the people that Jesus taught.

-7. We are going to be sitting in the very area where Jesus taught around 2000 years ago, listening to the exact words He spoke in the very same place He spoke them.
+7. We are going to be sitting in the very area where Jesus taught around 2000 years ago, listening to the exact words He spoke in the very same place He spoke to them.

 Location